About this course

 This is equivalent to two C’s at ‘A’ level or one Merit and two Passes at BTEC (QCF) National Diploma or equivalent.

 **We offer places based upon your future potential.
 We may offer you a place based on lower UCAS points than shown here, or an offer that is not linked to UCAS points, if we have evidence of your potential from your application or interview/audition.
 Click to find out more information about Widening Access and Contextual Admissions

-You will also be required to attend a group workshop and an interview.
+You will also be required to attend an interview.

 This programme is for creative individuals committed to an innovative professional theatre practice – as performer, maker or producer - which aims to change lives and inspire change in communities from all backgrounds and walks of life.

 The programme combines practical theatre making skills with project design and implementation, understanding of cultural, social and creative context, writing proposals, fundraising, marketing and communications.
 Industry placements, case studies and ongoing input from professional practitioners and cultural activists play a major role in the programme.

 The first year will focus on your own identity as a theatre maker and learning the fundamentals of theatre making as performers, producers and directors, learning to make and research practice alongside essential arts management and production skills including finance, fundraising, grant writing, basic contract law, marketing and communications and digital and social media.
 Understanding social and historical movements and interaction with individual and companies actively engaged with social change is an important part of the year.
 This first year will also ensure you are meeting practitioners and arranging visits to cultural organisations and social enterprises and talks from a range of professionals working in the field of cultural activism.